Abdennacer-Badaoui/RadeonFlow_Kernels/build_project_with_kernel_builder_guide.md

 #### Building the Kernel for All PyTorch and ROCm Versions

-One small thing we'll want to do before we share, is clean up all of the development artifacts that were generated during the build process to avoid uploading unnecessary files.
+One small thing we'll want to do before we share is clean up all of the development artifacts that were generated during the build process to avoid uploading unnecessary files.

 ```bash
 build2cmake clean build.toml
 ```

-To build the kernel for all supported versions of PyTorch and ROCm, the kernel-builder tool automate the process:
+To build the kernel for all supported versions of PyTorch and ROCm, the kernel-builder tool automates the process:

 ```bash
 # Outside of the dev shell, run the following command